adambard/learnxinyminutes-docs/javascript.html.markdown

 // Variables are declared with the var keyword.
 Javascript is dynamically typed,
 // so you don't need to specify type.
-Assignment uses a single = character. var some_var = 5
+Assignment uses a single = character. var someVar = 5

-// if you leave the var keyword off, you won't get an error... some_other_var = 10
+// if you leave the var keyword off, you won't get an error... someOtherVar = 10

-// but your variable will always end up with the global scope, even if it wasn't
+// ...but your variable will be created in the global scope, not in the scope
-// defined there, so don't do it.
+// you defined it in.

+// Variables declared without being assigned to are set to undefined. var someThirdVar // = undefined

 // Arrays are ordered lists of values, of any type.
 ["Hello", 45, true]